 Research suggests the most predictive factor of burn-out is a stressful work environment.
 Adult Protective Services staff are routinely exposed to events and situations that many consider provocative.
 This along with a dynamic workforce present challenges to leadership in retaining and promoting a healthy work environment.
-This and other materials to help communities initiate and enhance local workshop will identify cutting edge, evidence based strategies to address the stress and trauma staff working within Adult Protective Services experience.
+This workshop will identify cutting edge, evidence based strategies to address the stress and trauma staff working within Adult Protective Services experience.
 Adult Protective Services in the State of Washington has adopted an innovative, culturally responsive, trauma informed approach to leadership.
 This includes the implementation of a Critical Incident Stress Management program with the goal of addressing vicarious trauma, reducing burn-out and increasing retention of all staff.
 This program was adapted from best practice as recommended by International Critical Incident Stress Foundation.
 One potential outcome of this program is to calibrate appropriate 405 - Supported Decision Making: Autonomy for All responses to stress inducing events in the workplace.
-A focus will Dana Lloyd, Georgia Advocacy Office include rendering support using a trauma-informed approach to item scale to be used with clients and a 14 item scale to be used with Adult Protective Service employees who experience distress after an Attendees of this interac-
+A focus will scales has been ongoing.
+We will introduce the two scales-a 10 include rendering support using a trauma-informed approach to item scale to be used with clients and a 14 item scale to be used with Adult Protective Service employees who experience distress after an third parties including family and friends, and describe the research on the job critical incident.
+Additionally, this approach focuses on findings with the scales and how they meet the evidence based crite- strategies to provide respectful, culturally informed and trauma ria.
+We will then discuss our steps in implementation, describing the aware support and education to all employees on the effects of trau-Attendees of this interaction, the improvements and additional materials we created to en-tive workshop will gain tools to model and adopt their own internal hance implementation and the empirical results of hundreds of APS stress management program facilitated by the psychologists who